wwarthen/RomWBW/CONTRIBUTING.md

 RomWBW seeks to satisfy the broadest possible audience.
 Since many of the projects utilizing RomWBW are intended to be retro-computing initiatives, the use of AI generated code may legitimately undermine this objective.
 This is a philosophical perspective, not a judgment of AI's technical capabilities.

 RomWBW is intended to be free of AI (LLM) generated code.
-The use of AI during develpment to understand or research potential solutions is fine.
+The use of AI during development to understand or research potential solutions is fine.
-Additionally, forks or derivatives of RomWBW are free to use AI they desire.
+Additionally, forks or derivatives of RomWBW are free to use AI as they desire.

 The one exception to this policy is that AI generated, standalone